Chapter One – Rebirth

 At forty-five-years old, I was consigned to age gracefully, but seeing those little age lines lighter around my eyes and mouth makes me as girly as a prom queen.
 That and the indigo blue mani-pedi I give myself by merely thinking how nice it would be if I had matching nail polish.
 All courtesy of the nanites, those fascinating artificially sentient floating microcomputers, like mites, burrowing into anything and everything.

 I then feel shameful and ridiculous engrossed in something so trivial and superficial with everything I’ve been confronted.
 I push the girly in me aside and focus on the rest, but not before asking the obvious question: “Where is my body hair?
 And this—”I lift a strand of my hair“—is way too long.
 And there are no pockets in this suit.
 Where are my pockets?”

 After learning to use nanite virtual reality, Ami activates my virtual retina display, insight messaging, and embedded audio communications in the form of my personal artificially intelligent assistant or another one of those funky Saturnian symbols that look like runic alphabet emojis.
 I name my assistant Q in honor of a dog, a fawn-colored adorable Boxer I once knew and the better half of a boy-toy-friend I once embarrassingly and regretfully abased myself.

 The breakup from the dog had been worse.

 “Can it have a voice like Idris Elba?”
 I ask.
 A few beats go by before they acknowledge my question.
 Confusion and some back and forth inquiries on the validities of my play that makes me iffy, but eventually, I press on.
-After more instructions that are rudimentary and tame, they acquaint me with the change feature just in case.
+After more instructions that are rudimentary and tame given my situation, they acquaint me with the change feature just in case.

 “Why would I need to change it?”
 I ask genuinely.